Pact-Community-Organization/pact-contract-catalog/CONTRIBUTING.md

 # Contributing to the Pact Contract Catalog

 Thank you for your interest in contributing to the Pact Contract Catalog!
-This repository is a critical resource for the Kadena ecosystem, and we appreciate your help in maintaining its quality and accessibility.
+This repository is a critical resource for the smart contract ecosystem, and we appreciate your help in maintaining its quality and accessibility.

 ## How to Contribute